AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayerSystems.md

 * [Creating Simple Reward-Maximization-Based Reactionary AI Player Model](AIPlayerSystems/CreatingSimpleRewardMaximizationBasedReactionaryAIPlayerModel.md)

+ * Minimal implementation takes a minimum of 1 hour using DataPredict™, especially if custom actions are associated with the model's output.

 * Creating Deep Reward-Maximization-Based AI Player Model

   * Allows the creation of AI players that maximizes positive rewards.